username1565/pgp/README.md

 **I'm concerned about my privacy.
 Do you keep or gather logs of any sort?**

 > No, I don't keep or log any information you submitted through the generator form.
-The only logging that occurs when you visit this website is performed by Google Analytics, which helps me keep track of the number of people visiting the site monthly.

 **Why does my web browser or computer slow down when I'm generating keys?**